hearthforpc-oss/Hearth/README.md

 ---

+## Adding a Game Not on the List

+Hearth supports any game that saves to a local folder.
+To add one:

+1. Click **Game** in the menu bar
+2. Click **Add Game**
+3. Hearth will scan your PC for save folders and show you what it finds
+4. Click the game you want to add, or browse manually if it isn't listed
+5. Confirm the file extension and click Add Game

+The game will appear in your worlds list like any other supported game.

+---

+## Hiding Games You Don't Play

+1. Click **Game** in the menu bar
+2. Click **Show / Hide Games**
+3. Uncheck any games you want to hide
+4. Click Save

+---

 ## Backups
 Hearth automatically backs up your save files before every sync.
 You can find your backups at:
 `C:\Users\[YourName]\Hearth_Backups\`